 There’s a sense of defiance to Hannah Acfield’s new record, her debut solo long-player, No Light Without Shade.
 There’s a sense of power, of fluidity, of almost endless space.

-This is, for Hannah Acfield, a new phase of her musical life, the importance of which cannot be underestimated – No Light Without Shade is another beginning, unrestrained and free.
+This is, for Hannah Acfield, a new phase of her musical life, the importance of which cannot be underestimated; No Light Without Shade sets her talent free.

 “Truly wonderful songwriting” – Larry Heath, The AU Review

 “Extraordinary voice” – John O’Brien, The Courier Mail

 ★★★★★ – City Hub Sydney